Daikakuji Temple 大覚寺

 Royals as abbots

-Successive members of the Imperial family had occupied the position of the abbot of the temple, and as a consequence, the temple was also regarded as a residence of the Imperial family, and known as the Saga Imperial Palace.
+Successive members of the Imperial family had occupied the position of the abbot of the temple until the early Meiji era (1868-1912), and as a consequence, the temple was also regarded as a residence of the Imperial family, and known as the Saga Imperial Palace.

-The shinden (palace for the emperor's daily use) has been designated an Important Cultural Property by the Japanese government, and the temple grounds are also designated a National Historic Site.
+The shinden (palace for the emperor's daily use) has been designated an Important Cultural Property by the Japanese government, and Osawa-no-Ike Pond is also a designated National Historic Site.

-The temple's Osawa garden was designed in the Chinese architectural style known as chisen-shuyu, which indicates that it is meant to be viewed from a boat.
-The large lake beside the garden is Japan's oldest artificial pond.
+The temple's Osawa-no-Ike Pond garden was designed in the Chinese architectural style known as chisen-shuyu, which indicates that it is meant to be viewed from a boat.
+The large pond beside the garden is the oldest existing artificial pond in Japan.

-Today, Daikakuji attracts many worshippers as a seminary for the study of the Han'nya-Shingyo, an important Buddhist sutra known in English as The Heart Sutra.
+Today, Daikakuji attracts many worshippers as a center for practicing copying the Han'nya-Shingyo, an important Buddhist sutra known in English as The Heart Sutra.

-The practice of sutra copying is called shakyo, and was introduced to the temple by Kobo Daishi as a means of gaining spiritual merit.
+The practice of sutra copying is called shakyo, and was introduced to the temple by Kobo Daishi.
 One of the temple treasures is a copy of the sutra that is said to have been written by Emperor Saga himself.

-The Saga school of flower arrangement uses Daikakuji as its headquarters.
+The Saga Goryu school of traditional Japanese flower arrangement, or ikebana, is headquartered at Daikakuji.
 The school maintains its historical traditions and status while incorporating modern sensibilities, and thus is increasing in popularity year by year.
 A flower festival is held at the temple every year.